GoInterject/GoInterject.github.io/wLabs/LabSetup.md

 ## Overview

 The [Lab Guide](/wLabs/lab.html) provides a convenient way for users to become familiar with Interject.
-The Guide walks through several individual walkthroughs on how to modify and create reports, drilling to data, and exporting reports.
+The Guide has several individual walkthroughs on how to create reports, modify reports, drill to data, and export reports.
 In order for a user to follow along, it is necessary to first set up a local environment that can accommodate this Lab Guide.
 This page details the necessary requirements and steps to do this.

 ### Interject Data Report Flow